 Kids welcomed at Phuket Elephant Sanctuary – morning tour

-It was surprising for me that kids are not usually the ones that must ride an elephant.
-Their minds work a different way and don’t see an elephant and an immediate need to ride them.
+It was surprising for me that kids are not usually not the ones that must ride an elephant.
+Their minds don’t see an elephant as something to be ridden.

-Kids minds are quite logical that huge majestic grey animals should be kept at an arms distance.
-They are the generation that can break the cycle and welcome a new way, that is if elephants are around until they are grown and able to make the change or we haven’t corrupted their minds along the way.
+Kids minds are quite logical and know that a huge majestic grey animals should be kept at an arms distance.
+Heart warming as they are the generation that can break the cycle and welcome a new way.
+That’s only if we haven’t corrupted their minds along the way.
 I was surprised to find that in most instances the idea to ride elephants is seeded by adults rather than advocated by children.

 When founders of Phuket Elephant Sanctury, Louise sat our group down for a presentation about who they are and the plight of the Asian elephants, our kids absorbed the information like sponges.
 However there are a few things to consider when taking kids to the sanctuary.